 Interest Rate Swaps, Mortgage Swaps, and Interest Rate "Caps," "Floors," and "Collars."
 In a typical interest rate swap agreement, one party agrees to make regular payments equal to a floating rate on a specified amount in exchange for payments equal to a fixed rate, or a different floating rate, on the same amount for a specified period.
 Mortgage swap agreements are similar to interest rate swap agreements, except the notional principal amount is tied to a reference pool of mortgages.
 In an interest rate cap or floor, one party agrees, usually in return for a fee, to make payments under particular circumstances.
-For example, the purchaser of an interest rate cap has the right to receive payments to the extent a specified interest rate exceeds an agreed level; the purchaser of an interest rate floor has the right to receive payments to the extent a specified interest rate collar entitles the purchaser to receive payments to the extent a specified interest rate falls outside an agreed range.
+For example, the purchaser of an interest rate cap has the right to receive payments to the extent a specified interest rate collar entitles the purchaser of an interest rate falls below an agreed level.
+An interest rate collar entitles the purchaser to receive payments to the extent a specified interest rate falls outside an agreed range.